 - Rivers Edge Camping and Resort - Somerset

 You'll float past towering green pines as you stay cool in the clear waters of the Wolf River.
-In Langlade County, this river drops 430 feet over 28 miles, making it one of the fastest-flowing rivers in the Midwest.
-Further downstream things slow down for a lazier trip.
+In Langlade County, the Upper Wolf River drops 430 feet over 28 miles, making it one of the fastest-flowing rivers in the Midwest.
+Further downstream things slow down for a lazier trip out of New London.

 Leave the crowds behind and enjoy the winding Black River.
 Stop at a local sandbar when you’re feeling lazy and watch the river roll by.